pnxtech/hydra-synchron-svcs/documentation/README.md

 ## Additional requirements

-* Task messages must be sent to the Synchron service via Hydra Queuing.
-HTTP or Hydra Send Messaging is not currently supported.
+* Task messages must be sent to the Synchron service via Hydra Sending or Queuing.
+Synchron does not currently have an HTTP endpoint.
-  * This does not apply to the execution of tasks which do support both queuing and sending.
 * All task messages must be in ["short-form" UMF format](https://github.com/pnxtech/umf/blob/master/umf.md#6-short-form-syntax).